Kendall Coyne Schofield: Junior

-On January 10, 2009, in Fussen, Germany, Coyne scored the game-winning goal in overtime for the US in the gold medal game of the 2009 IIHF Under 19 championships.
-In August 2009, Coyne was the youngest player (at 17 years old) at the USA Hockey women's national festival in Blaine, Minnesota.
-The festival was the selection camp for the senior national team (that would constitute players for the 2010 Olympic team), and Coyne was one of 41 players that were invited.
-In the gold medal game of the 2010 Four Nations Cup, Coyne scored for the United States.
-After the 2010 Four Nations Cup, Coyne had 36 career points (24 goals, 12 assists) in 27 games with the U.S. national team.
+Coyne made her mark on the international stage at a remarkably young age.
+On January 10, 2009, in Fussen, Germany, she scored the game-winning goal in overtime to lead the United States to gold at the 2009 IIHF Under-19 Championships.
+Just months later in August 2009, at only 17 years old, Coyne became the youngest player invited to the USA Hockey women's national festival in Blaine, Minnesota—a selection camp for the senior national team that would constitute players for the 2010 Olympic team.
+She was one of 41 players invited to the prestigious camp.

-On January 28, 2011, it was announced that Coyne was named to the preliminary roster for the U.S. Women's National Team.
-From April 4 to 12, 2011, she was one of 30 players who took part in a selection/training camp.
-She was named to the final roster that participated at the 2011 IIHF Women's World Championship.

-On January 2, 2022, she was named to Team USA's roster to represent the United States at the 2022 Winter Olympics.
+Coyne continued to excel at the youth level, scoring for the United States in the gold medal game of the 2010 Four Nations Cup.
+After the 2010 Four Nations Cup, she had accumulated 36 career points (24 goals, 12 assists) in 27 games with the U.S. national team.
+During her youth career, Coyne competed in three IIHF U18 World Women's Championships, taking home gold in 2008 and 2009 and silver in 2010.
+She established herself as the tournament’s all-time leading scorer with 33 points (22 goals, 11 assists) in just 15 games—a record that stood for over 15 years until Nela Lopušanová tied it in 2026.